 In the last five years, we’ve handled more than 60 patent trials, many of which were venued in the toughest arenas, from the Eastern District of Texas and the Northern District of California to the International Trade Commission (ITC).
-And we’ve handled more than 60 inter partes review proceedings before the Patent and Trademark Office (PTO) Patent Trial and Appeal Board in the last five years.
+And we’ve handled more than 155 inter partes review proceedings before the Patent and Trademark Office (PTO) Patent Trial and Appeal Board in the last five years.

-Time and again, we have helped our clients avoid massive damages, crippling injunctions and reputational harm.
+As noted in the engagements below, we help our clients avoid massive damages, crippling injunctions and reputational harm.
 Our patent trial and appellate lawyers work closely with our clients’ in-house team to pursue the best achievable result with the minimum business disruption.
 We draw on our backgrounds in science and engineering to delve into the technologies in dispute.
-In fact, in reporting about our innovative approach to defending a group of Taiwanese chipmakers before the ITC, Financial Times described how our team "dug deeper into the technical details than previous defendants to successfully challenge the claimant’s expert."
+In describing one of our recent ITC trials, Financial Times noted how our team "dug deeper into the technical details than previous defendants to successfully challenge the claimant’s expert."

 Our Appellate team gives our clients another crucial edge.
 The team recently pulled off a reversal in the smartphone wars that made new law regarding injunctive relief for infringement of standards-essential patents.
 And a member of our team, Mark Davies, literally wrote the book on arguing at the Federal Circuit.
 Patent Appeals: The Elements of Effective Advocacy in the Federal Circuit has been called the user manual for Federal Circuit appeals.

 Our PTO-registered lawyers regularly help clients secure new patent rights, often when the technology or business practice at stake is not well understood.
-And we help clients determine the value of patents during acquisition due diligence, and have a proven record of successfully negotiating patent licensing and settlement agreements.
+We help clients determine the value of patents during acquisition due diligence and have a proven record of successfully negotiating patent licensing and settlement agreements.

 Every person I have worked with from this firm has been top-notch…Client to Chambers USA, 2015